Cold Weather and Sport

 Carbohydrates are used up more quickly, so stamina decreases - Carbohydrates are the body's preferred fuel, readily and quickly metabolized and mobilized from stored glycogen in the liver and muscles.
 As energy consumption increases in cold conditions, so these energy stores are used up more quickly.
 Fat and protein oxidation for energy are not increased in the same manner as carbohydrates, taking longer to be mobilized.
 The net result is that available energy stores are depleted more quickly in cold conditions so decreasing stamina.

 Hydration - When it's warm and you sweat, it makes you feel thirsty as a reminder to replace the lost fluid.
-In the cold, this mechanism doesn't work so well and counter-intuitively it can be make it more likely to become dehydrated when exercising in cold than hot conditions.
-It doesn't help that cold drinks in cold conditions aren't that tempting, especially when compared to a refreshing cold drink when it's hot.
+In the cold, this mechanism doesn't work so well and counter-intuitively it can be more likely to become dehydrated when exercising in cold than hot conditions.
+It doesn't help that cold drinks in cold conditions aren't that tempting, especially when compared to a refreshing cold drink in the heat.

 There is usually significantly less water loss from sweating in the cold.
 Water loss from breathing however is significantly increased.
 Warm air holds much more water vapor than cold air, so when warm air is breathed in it has a lot of moisture already.
 When you breathe in cold air, it has less moisture of its own on the way in, even if external conditions are quite damp.
 It's nice and warm inside your body and so the air gets warmed up and topped up with moisture from your respiratory system.
 The net result is a much less obvious loss of water and less immediate desire to drink to top up.
 You should be aware of this and make sure you hydrate during exercise in the cold as you would when it is warm.